-False Statement for Property or Credit is a fairly short statute that encompasses a very complex area of law., There are numerous types of loans, lines of credit, and mortages that can encompass the offense of False Statement for Property or Credit, and each requires an in-depth analysis.
+False Statement for Property or Credit is a fairly short statute that encompasses a very complex area of law., There are numerous types of loans, lines of credit, and mortgages that can encompass the offense of False Statement for Property or Credit, and each requires an in-depth analysis.
 Bank and loan documents are key to defending this type of case, and the more records you can supply your attorney, the better the chances are to defend the case.

 Some of the more common subsections are Subsection (8), which prohibits a person from advertising property or a service with intent to either not to sell it as advertised, and also Subsection (9), which prohibits a person from representing the price of property or service falsely or in a way tending to mislead.
-Likewise, Subsection (10) makes it illegal for a person to make a materially false or misleading statement of fact concerning a prodcuts price or price reduction.
+Likewise, Subsection (10) makes it illegal for a person to make a materially false or misleading statement of fact concerning a products price or price reduction.

 You can read the specific Statute and Punishments for False Statement for Property or Credit below.